 We visited Mammoth Cave many times, analyzed hundreds of visitor reports and talked to many local experts to provide you with the best tips in terms of visiting time and best cave tours.

-The best time of year to visit Mammoth Cave National Park is in the quiet winter months with fewer crowds, from November to February.
-The best time of day is in the morning, as the tours are less jam-packed, even in peak season.
+The best time of year to visit Mammoth Cave National Park is in the quiet winter months with less busy tours, from November to February.
+The best time of day is in the morning when the tours are often not fully booked, even in peak season.

 Season Guide (Monthly Overview)

 In peak seasons (late spring until early fall) the cave draws big crowds, even more in the busy summer months.
 Each year, about 2 million visitors come to the park, with almost half a million of them taking a cave tour.
 Read our seasonal cave tour breakdown (shoulder season, high season, low season) and take a look at our tips to avoid the crowded tours in peak season.

 Please note that there are different tour schedules available for each season and that the number of participants allowed for each tour varies.
 The visitation chart below gives you a nice insight about the busiest months at Mammoth Cave: